RichTiTAN/Tor-Multiplexer-Android/README.md

 3. The installation will ask if you have an outbound proxy that you want to set up, if you do enter it in this format: ip:port (example: 127.0.0.1:10880)
-   During the installation you'll also be asked to choose the repository, you can either keep pressing enter to finish the setup or choose a repository to your liking.

 5. After the installation is finished, Go to your home screen, create a widget using Termux Widget, create a 1x1 widget, the first time choose start.sh (this will launch tor and HAProxy)